SyNikolai/MangaRecommendationEngine/README.md

 Using data gathered form the Anilist API ('https://graphql.anilist.co'), in combination with a simple natural language processing model, we can give recommendations for readers.

-In this project, you can find, download and recreate, or optimize the process of recommending manga series based on the series description.
+In this repository, you can find, clone, recreate, or optimize the process of recommending manga series based on the series description.

 ### Data Mining